Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![Capture](images/phidget_setup2.jpg)
 Phidgets that control the LED
 ![Capture](images/keyboardled.jpg)
 The video on the monitors will show the keys that will need to be pressed by player 1 or 2 using the MIDI drumsticks.
-The LEDs on the 2 keyboards will also light up to indicate the correct LEDs to press
+The LEDs on the 2 keyboards will also light up to indicate the correct keys to press
 ![Capture](images/rack2.jpg)
 ## Network Settings
 ```